tkishel/pe_tune/DESIGN.md

 Calculations for the Master in a Large Reference Architecture use the same algorithm as for the [Standard Reference Architecture Master](#Standard-Master) with the following exceptions:

 PuppetServer on the Master will process catalog requests only for other PE Infrastructure hosts.
-While PuppetDB on the Master will be expected to handle requests from PuppetServer services on multiple Compilers that together are servicing more agents then the Standard Reference Architecture.
+PuppetDB on the Master will be expected to handle requests from PuppetServer services on multiple Compilers that together are servicing more agents than the Standard Reference Architecture.
-Therefore, system resources on the master are transferred from PuppetServer to PuppetDB as follows:
+So resources on the master are transferred from PuppetServer to PuppetDB as follows.
 ```
 percent_cpu_puppetdb = 0.50 # up from 0.25